Product Questions

 Yes, every Hammer Nutrition supplement is 3rd party tested in compliance with the FDA’s regulations, 21 CFR Part 111 – Dietary Supplements.
 All the raw materials for each supplement we produce are tested for purity, strength, identity, and integrity.
 In addition to raw material testing, every Hammer Nutrition supplement is also tested in every stage of production—blending, encapsulation / powder-filling, packaging components and finished goods—before being released for distribution.

-Hammer products certified by Informed Sport:
+Certified by Informed Sport:

 Endurolytes – 4ct / 120ct